 Fatalities and wrongful death liability claims can result from various incidents such as slips and falls, construction accidents, and hazardous property conditions.
 If a person dies due to a property owner’s neglect or failure to maintain a safe environment, the surviving family members may file a wrongful death claim.

 Compensation in a wrongful death claim can include reimbursement for medical expenses, funeral costs, lost income, and loss of companionship.
-Punitive damages may also be awarded to punish the owner for their deliberate or reckless actions.
+In some cases involving particularly egregious conduct, additional damages may be sought depending on the facts and applicable law.

 It is crucial to consult early on with an experienced Illinois premises liability lawyer at Blumenshine Law Group, who can guide you through your legal options and ensure that your rights are protected.
 We listen to your experience, investigate the accident circumstances, gather evidence to support your claim, negotiate with insurance companies, or pursue your rights in court.